 To fast-track the onboarding of the young talent, we have put in place dedicated courses, set up 71 young specialist councils and introduced mentorship programmes across the Group Subsidiaries.
 As part of the Three Steps programme, Rosneft offers the young talent training and professional growth opportunities aligned with their individual development plans.

 In an effort to build up a strategic talent pool, we staged assessment business games for prospective young leaders in their third year of employment.
-The games took place from June to September 2019 and brought together 374 employees from 74 Group Subsidiaries.
-Based on the results, we selected 189 participants from 58 Group Subsidiaries who had demonstrated strong corporate and managerial skills, and recommended including them in the strategic pipeline of young talent.
+The games took place from September to October 2020 and brought together 382 employees from 88 Group Subsidiaries.
+Based on the results, we selected 157 participants from 61 Group Subsidiaries who had demonstrated strong corporate and managerial skills, and recommended that they be included in the strategic pipeline of young talent.
 As game winners, these employees will receive further training under the Three Steps programme.
-In 2019, we trained 114 young specialists who had topped in the 2018 assessment games.
+In 2020, we trained 148 young specialists who had topped in the 2019 assessment games.

-In 2019, Rosneft worked together with 61 universities from the majority of regions where it operates (including 57 Russian and four foreign institutions).
+In 2020, Rosneft worked together with 70 Russian and foreign universities from the majority of regions where it operates.
 Of these, 26 universities are partners of Rosneft.
 Cooperation agreements with higher education institutions allow the Company to actively engage in joint efforts focused on employee training and retraining, and research and innovation, as well as help develop the research and education capabilities of universities so that their graduates are qualified enough to meet our current business needs.
-Below are some of the highlights in 2019:
+Below are some of the 2020 highlights:

 - work continued on projects aimed at enhancing curriculum via more sophisticated university infrastructure (the Marine Engineering Scientific and Educational Centre at St Petersburg State Marine Technical University, a Rosneft drilling laboratory at Tyumen Industrial University, the Rosneft – Ufa State Oil Technical University research and education centre, etc.);

-- Rosneft Days were held to provide carrier guidance to, and improve the Company’s image among more than 20 thousand students;
+- Rosneft Days were held offline and online to provide career guidance to, and improve the Company’s image among more than 14.5 thousand students;

 Rosneft and the Group Subsidiaries provide charitable assistance to educational institutions of various levels offering courses relevant to the Company's needs and taking part in projects and programmes of the corporate School–University–Company framework for continuing education.